leberSmeaton/Main_T3A2-A/README.md

 In a post Covid world we now know more than ever that we need to connect with our friends and family, outdoors in the _real world_.
 We need to utilise our green open spaces to enrich our lives.<br />
 To meet calls and pressure that local councils and the State Government aren't providing enough green space, Parks Victoria are creating a new inner city park database.
 For small and large parks alike!<br />
-The **Picnic Vic** app provides detailed park amenity information to help facilitate a family picnic to a skate park hangout.<br /><br />
+The **Picnic Victoria** app provides detailed park amenity information to help facilitate a family picnic to a skate park hangout.<br /><br />
 **_A park is nothing without a picnic and nothing is better than a picnic in Vic!_** <br /><br />
-Want to reach peak Vic picnic? 🍷 + 🧀 = 🧺 <br/>
+Want to reach peak picnic? 🍷 + 🧀 = 🧺 <br/>
-The Picnic Vic app have teamed up with Victorian Wine and Cheese producers to pair your local park with local picnic produce. <br />
+The Picnic Victoria app have teamed up with Victorian Wine and Cheese producers to pair your local park with local picnic produce. <br />
 _It doesn't get much Gouda than that._
 <br /><br />